Hardware Connections

 This section mainly introduces the connection methods between the camera and the computer, the principle of external hardware trigger and wiring examples.

-For information about the power supply of the camera, please refer to the detail page of each camera in the Product specifications chapter.
+For information about the power supply of the camera, please refer to the detail page of each camera in the page Product Specifications.

 Important